javaxcel/javaxcel-core/README.md

 Not affected,

-but if you set `ExcelColumn#defaultValue()` that doesn't match type of its field, the exception for type casting may occurred.
+but if you set `ExcelColumn#defaultValue()` that doesn't match type of its field, the exception for type casting may occur.

 <br><br>